Jafner/Jafner.net/README.md

 # Jafner.net
 A monorepo for all my projects and dotfiles.
-Hosted on [my Gitea](https://git.jafner.net/Jafner/Jafner.net) and mirrored to [GitHub](https://github.com/Jafner/Jafner.net).
+Hosted on [GitHub](https://github.com/Jafner/Jafner.net).

 ## Map of Contents